-4.9.
+4.7.
 Public Information and Sensitisation Campaign

-At the end of the study and elaboration of various reports approved by the relevant authorities in the concerned countries, the Consultant shall prepare a non-technical summary report of the impact assessments in the official languages of the countries and in the local languages prevailing in the areas crossed by the interconnection lines.
+At the end of the study and elaboration of various reports approved by the relevant authorities in the concerned countries, the Consultant shall prepare a non-technical summary report of the impact assessments in the official languages of the countries and in the local languages prevailing in the areas crossed by the interconnection lines and should include some maps and photos.